MENU

 Angela McKenna.png

 Vocal music teacher Angela McKenna has devoted more than twenty years to helping her young students find their voices.
-Currently the choral director at Classen School of Advanced Studies in northeast Oklahoma City, McKenna has placed more than two hundred students in All-Region and All-State Choirs.
-McKenna directs more than one hundred students in musical theater at Studio J Performing Arts Center in Edmond, where she has spent much of her teaching career.
-In recognition of her innovative teaching methods, she has received the “Every Kid Counts” award and was named Sequoyah Middle School Teacher of the Year and Edmond Public School Teacher of the Year.
-She also has been a finalist for Oklahoma Teacher of the Year.
+Currently the choral director at Classen School of Advanced Studies in northeast Oklahoma City, McKenna has placed more than two hundred students in All-Region and All-State Choirs and she directs more than one hundred students at tbe Studio J Performing Arts Center in Edmond.
 She holds degrees in music education and educational leadership from the University of Central Oklahoma, as well as National Board Certification in education.

 Ed Brocksmith | Co-Founder, Save the Illinois River

-Oklahoma Journalism Hall of Fame member Ed Brocksmith co-founded Save the Illinois River (STIR) in the early 1980s.
-The only nonprofit created for the preservation of the upper and lower Illinois River, STIR seeks to protect Flint Creek, Barren Fork Creek, and Tenkiller Lake, as well as their tributaries.
-The Tahlequah, Oklahoma resident, and his fellow citizens formed STIR in response to a permit that allowed the discharge of treated sewage into the Illinois River watershed by neighboring Fayetteville, Arkansas.
+Ed Brocksmith co-founded Save the Illinois River (STIR) in the early 1980s to protect the Flint Creek, Barren Fork Creek, and Tenkiller Lake, as well as their tributaries.
+STIR was created in response to a permit that allowed the discharge of treated sewage into the Illinois River watershed by neighboring Fayetteville, Arkansas.
 This action led to a United States Supreme Court decision in 1992, Oklahoma v.
 EPA, that set in motion water quality rules to protect Oklahoma rivers from interstate water pollution.
-Since that time, Brocksmith and STIR have worked tirelessly through laws and ordinances to ensure the continued protection of the scenic river in northeast Oklahoma.
-STIR members monitor water quality issues and follow the Oklahoma Legislature, Oklahoma Scenic Rivers Commission, and other state and federal agencies.
+STIR members monitor water quality issues and follow the Oklahoma Legislature, Oklahoma Scenic Rivers Commission, and other federal agencies.

 Melvena Heisch | Deputy State Historic Preservation Officer, State Historic Preservation Office (Retired)